dac-os/courses/README.md

 ```
 ## Updates modality information.

-When updating a modality the user must send the modality code and course.
-If a existing code which is not the
+When updating a modality the user must send the modality code, name, course and creditLimit.
+If a existing code which
-original modality code is sent to this method, a 409 error will be raised.
-And if no code or course is sent, a 400
+is not the original modality code is sent to this method, a 409 error will be raised.
+And if no code, or name or
-error will be raised.
+course, or creditLimit is sent, a 400 error will be raised.
 If no modality with the requested code was found, a 404 error will be raised.

 	PUT /catalogs/:catalog/modalities/:modality